MagerlinC/FullstackTemplate/README.md

 This template contains the following core elements:

 - `/abstractions` contains shared types and interfaces used to define the API between the frontend and the backend applications
-  - The `abstractions` layer defines interfaces for the backend controllers to implement, as well as request, response and DTO types used by both backend and frontend
+  - `abstractions` defines interfaces for the backend controllers to implement, as well as request, response and DTO types used by both backend and frontend
 - `/frontend` contains the NextJS frontend application written in React
 - `/backend` contains the NestJS API, which uses TypeORM in conjunction with a Postgres DB
   - This includes the TypeORM entities, whose types are not exposed outside the backend

+This repo also uses a Postgres DB run in a docker container, but the database can easily be swapped out for any other database supported by TypeORM.

 ### Request Flow